Abdul-moiz123/Software-Testing-Simulation/README.md

 ## Defect Probability

-Estimated proportion of defective items.
+The estimated proportion of defective items.

 Example: